abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 Stands were made from 1mm thick sheet metal.
 If sheet metal is difficult to source or work with, any kind of block mounting stand could be fabricated as long as it can withstand a constant 65oC.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/block_stands.png)

 ## 3D printed parts
-All 3D printed parts were printed using black 1.75 PLA filament on an Ender3 3D printer modified with a BLTouch V2 automatic mechanical bed levelling device (https://www.antclabs.com/bltouch).
+All 3D printed parts were printed using black 1.75 PLA filament on a Creality3D Ender-3 3D printer modified with a BLTouch V2 automatic mechanical bed levelling device (https://www.antclabs.com/bltouch).

 ### Magnet mount
 Retains two rare earth magnets in its upper cavity.
-The part holds the magnets captive when the closed end of the cavity is facing away from the block.
+The mount holds the magnets captive when the closed end of the cavity is facing away from the block.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Magnet_mount.png)

 ### Fixed photodiode mount